MelanieLinares/portfolio-new/site/content/post/new-creating-an-accessibility-go-to-market-strategy-through-heart-harmony-and-hunger.md

   ### Overview:

   Insight’s Digital Innovation team works closely with designers, developers, and technology experts to help companies implement next-generation digital solutions from the discovery to delivery phase.
+Insight knew the importance of accessibility, but did not have a strong stance on offering it to clients.
+During 2019 the collective of individuals with the knowledge to take on accessibility solutions came together to take accessibility within the company from a nice to have, to a best in class integrated solution.

   My role in this go-to-market plan involved planning and creating a delivery deck, documentation for bid strategy and triage priority, as well as being an accessibility advocate to department leads.

   **Problem:** <br/> Accessibility as an integrated solution was lacking, resulting the delivery of inaccessible products.

   **Plan:** <br/> Through thoughful internal planning and education a small team was formed of like-minded and skilled individuals to launch a go-to-market strategy for Insight as an upcoming leader in the field.
 We would start with a client bid.

-  Insight knew the importance of accessibility, but did not have a strong stance on offering it to clients.
-Accessible practices were completed at the discretion of the individual consultant.
-Clients were not being educated and teammates were not being held accountable for designing and developing according to WCAG guidelines.
-During 2019 the collective of individuals with the knowledge to take on accessibility solutions came together to take accessibility within the company from a nice to have, to a best in class integrated solution.
 theme: purple
 typed_list:
   - type: fifty_fifty